 - Arms - arm weakness or numbness might make it hard for the patient to either raise both arms, or to keep them raised.

 - Speech - speech may be slurred and garbled.

-- Time - when you see at least one of these symptoms it is Time to dial emergency services (911 in USA, 999 in UK).
+- Time - if just one of these symptoms are present, it is time to dial emergency services.

 Being able to identify the signs and symptoms present in FAST is especially important if you live with somebody in a high risk group, such as an elderly person, or an individual with hypertension (high blood pressure) or diabetes.

-Other signs and symptoms of a TIA include:
+Other signs and symptoms of a TIA can include: